TileHalo/drunkcan/README.md

 ## Usage
 To use just run `drunkcan` in terminal.
 For documentation please either run `drunkcan -h` or run `man drunkcan`.

+## Contributing
+Please consult the file CONTRIBUTING.md.
+This project is a student project for Aalto-university course ELEC-C5070.